 Italian Sandblasted Slate

 This natural stone material is a fairly consistent, almost solid gray slate from Italy with a sandblasted finish.
 Slate is one of the very best natural stone materials that you can use in your home.
-Because it is non-porous, the material is resistant to stains, heat and scratches.
+The material is resistant to stains, heat and scratches.

 The material is perfect for kitchen countertops, bathroom vanity tops, backsplashes and various other home structures – especially in modern home settings.
 Considering how beautiful and tough this natural stone is, it is no surprise that many homeowners love to use it for their remodeling projects.
 Your slate can last for many years while retaining its high-quality appearance.
 If you are looking for an amazing material to use for your new kitchen countertop, bathroom vanity top, backsplash or other home structure, Italian Slate sandblasted should definitely be on your mind.